-This graph shows a lot of data being transmitted on the previous day starting at 17:00 hours (5:00pm).
-This timeframe may correspond with backup jobs that are set to execute during that timeframe.
-The graph also shows spikes roughly every two hours throughout the day.
+This graph shows a lot of data being transmitted after (9:00 am).
+This timeframe may correspond with jobs that are set to execute during that timeframe.

+The graph also shows other spikes between 9:00 am and 4:00 pm.
 This may also correspond with scheduled activities on the network.